prim0062/ecommerce-pattern-library/README.md

 2. Type the following command: `bundle exec jekyll serve`
 3. View the functional website at: [http://localhost:4000](http://localhost:4000)
 4. View the pattern library at: [http://localhost:4000/pattern-library/](http://localhost:4000/pattern-library/)

+---

+## Copywrite Notice

+eCommerce Pattern Library
+Copyright (C) 2020  Quincy Prime

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+---